cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 restored to the network via **Edit → Undo**.

-There are also other editing options; **Remove Duplicated Edges** will delete edges that are complete duplicates, keeping one edge, **Remove Self-Loops** removes edges that have the same source and target node, and **Delete Selected Nodes and Edges...** deletes a selected subset of the network. **Rename Network...** allows you to rename the currently
+There are also other editing options; **Remove Duplicated Edges** will delete edges that are duplicates (having the same source and target nodes), keeping one edge, **Remove Self-Loops** removes edges that have the same source and target node, and **Delete Selected Nodes and Edges...** deletes a selected subset of the network. **Rename Network...** allows you to rename the currently